jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

     }
 ```

-##### Listing 7-15: Bringing two types with the same name into the same scope requires using their parent modules.
+#####  Bringing two types with the same name into the same scope requires using their parent modules.

 As you can see, using the parent modules distinguishes the two `Result` types.
 If instead we specified `use std::fmt::Result` and `use std::io::Result`, we’d have two `Result` types in the same scope and Rust wouldn’t know which one we meant when we used `Result`.
 Try it and see what compiler error you get!

 ### Providing New Names with the `as` Keyword

 There’s another solution to the problem of bringing two types of the same name into the same scope with `use`: after the path, we can specify `as` and a new local name, or alias, for the type.
-Listing 7-16 shows another way to write the code in Listing 7-15 by renaming one of the two `Result` types using `as`.
+The next example shows another way to write the code for importing by renaming one of the two `Result` types using `as`.

 ```rust
     use std::fmt::Result;